-The File Capture Point supports two modes of operation: Native mode and iWD compatibility mode.
+The File Capture Point supports two modes of operation: Normal mode and iWD compatibility mode.
 The mode is specified by the configuration option iwd-compatibility-mode.
+See the eServices Reference Manual for complete information about this, and other, Capture Point configuration options.

-Native mode
+Normal mode

-In native mode, the following four directories are defined and can be used:
+In normal mode, the following four directories are defined and can be used:

-- Inbound directory-The directory from which the interactions or tasks are captured. - Error directory-If a file from the inbound directory is impossible to parse or otherwise process, and no corresponding interaction has been created, the original file is copied to this directory. - Processed directory-If a file from the inbound directory has been successfully processed and its corresponding interaction has been created, the original file is copied into this directory. - Notification directory-All solicited and unsolicited notifications, resulting from processing of interactions captured by this capture point will be written in the form of XML files into this directory, subject to the notification filtering settings.
+- Inbound directory-The directory from which the interactions or tasks are captured. - Error directory-If a file from the inbound directory is impossible to parse or otherwise process, and no corresponding interaction has been created, the original file is copied to this directory. - Processed directory-If a file from the inbound directory has been successfully processed and its corresponding interaction has been created, the original file is copied into this directory. - Notification directory-All solicited and unsolicited notifications, resulting from processing of interactions captured by this capture point will be written in the form of .xml files into this directory, subject to the notification filtering settings.